 How to Deal with Heat-Activated Sensitivity

 - Avoid exposing your skin to high temperatures whenever possible.
-This includes avoiding hot water, intensive exercise like hot yoga and even eating spicy foods.
+This includes avoiding hot water, intense exercise (like hot yoga), and even eating spicy foods.

-- Look for products with calming, soothing ingredients like red marine algae, licorice extract or sea whip (all found in our Redness Care Firming Serum).
+- Look for products with soothing ingredients.
+Soothing ingredients include red marine algae, licorice extract, and sea whip (all found in our Redness Care Firming Serum).
 Other ingredients to look for include allantoin, green tea, and oat kernel extract.

 - Cool the skin down manually.
-Use an ice compress or try putting your products in the fridge so they are cooling to the skin when applied.
+Use an ice compress or try placing your products in the fridge before application, so they are cooling to the skin.

 If you have red, broken capillaries, start doing these nine things.